Investing in overseas property is one of the biggest decisions that many foreigners make.

 Thailand is undoubtedly one of the most popular countries when foreigners look for properties overseas.
 Personally, I have Thailand as one of my favorite choices.
 Because of immensely good yields?
 No, because of personal reasons.

 Taxes are fairly low and rental yields comparatively okay, as mentioned.
-The main reasons why Thailand doesn’t qualify to the top spot in this article is mainly due to restrictions of land ownership and strict capital controls.
+The main reasons why Thailand doesn’t qualify for the top spot in this article are mainly due to restrictions of land ownership and strict capital controls.

 Long term investment visas

 On the other side, one of the reasons why Thailand ranks high in this article is thanks to its investment visa.

 Yes, you can buy property in Thailand and get a visa which allows you to stay for an indefinite time period.
 The minimum investment needed is THB 10 million (around USD 280,000).

 Other long-term visas available include the Elite Visa and a retirement visa.

 The Elite Visa will set you back THB 500,000, and cannot be used for any investment.
 The retirement visa, on the other hand, requires that you’re at least 50 years old.